Lucky-Light-Sun/Lucky-Light-Sun.github.io/contents/home.md

 [![senli1073](https://img.shields.io/badge/senli1073-github-blue?logo=github)](https://github.com/Lucky-Light-Sun)

-He is currently pursuing a Master's Degree in Computer Science, at School of Computer Science and Technology, China University of Mining and Technology, China.
+He is currently pursuing a PhD Degree in Computer Science, at School of Computer Science and Engineering, University of Electronic Science and Technology of China, China, supervised by Professor Lianli Gao and Jingkuan Song.

 #### Email
 ygxing[at]std.uestc.edu.cn